NERDngo/nerdsummit2020/README.md

 The site is essentially a one-page website with most of the content in `index.html` and with `code.html` being the Code of Conduct page.

-In the old version of the site, no SASS is used, just CSS.

 The sessions section is built with Javascript via the `/js/sessions.js` file which gets the sessions data from `data/sessions.json`.
 This is currently in the process of being changed to get data from a Google Sheet via a JSON feed.
 See BACKEND section.

 # FRONTEND